 Have twice as much fun in this unique hot shop holiday sampler!
 Unlike our other workshops, you'll walk away with two different handmade glass items in this special sampler.
 Work with an instructor who helps you gather, pull, twist, and shape molten glass, then add color to create your own sculpted festive glass tree.
 Then, try glassblowing and make a handmade blown glass ornament.
 You'll choose and add color and expand a molten glass bubble with air into a unique and festive ornament, perfect to display at the holidays or all year round.

-Various Times Between Nov 22 and Dec 14
+Various Times Between Nov 22 and Dec 11

 Learn the art of stained glass while creating your very own glass snowflake.
 Students will work with pre-cut glass, bevels and gems wrapping each component in metal to then join them together with molten solder.
 Use these dazzling snowflakes to decorate your home for the winter season or catch the light in your window all year round.
-This workshop is designed for ages 14 +

 Various Times Between Dec 3 and Dec 21